-Product inspection and testing is a key part of our commitment to product quality.

-Inspection and testing are vitally important to our business.
+Product inspection and testing are key parts of our commitment to product quality and vitally important to our business.

 Failing to perform inspections and tests required by contract is not only dangerous but also unethical.

 It is also imperative to provide the necessary documentation in support of inspection and testing.
 And never misinform a customer or the public about the nature of the inspection and testing performed by the Company.